-Our next course will be starting soon.
-The details will be published here once they have been finalised, so watch this space!
+The details of our next course will be published here once they have been finalised, so watch this space!

 The course is regularly adapted and refined based on feedback from carers and is continually evolving to take into account changes in mental health policy and practice and approaches to recovery.